aagoldingay/piano-cheat-sheets/README.md

 Useful piano basics designed to be easily consumed by begineers as a helpful tool for practicing.

-*NOTE:* I am a beginner myself, so this project will update as I progress, so please raise issues if you see anything wrong or have any suggestions!
+*NOTE:* I am a beginner myself, so this project will update as I progress.
+Please raise issues if you see anything wrong or have any suggestions!

 Piano Basics:
 - Scales